 How to propagate sunflowers

-After flowering, sunflower heads develop masses of sunflower seed.
+After flowering, sunflower heads develop masses of seed.
 You can harvest these to use in cooking, but bear in mind you will need to remove the tough seed coat before eating.
-Better still, take the seed and leave them to dry for a few days, before storing in a paper envelope in a dry spot, so you can sow them the following year.
+Better still, remove the seeds from the seedhead and leave them to dry for a few days, before storing in a paper envelope in a dry spot, so you can sow them the following year.
 Make sure you leave some seeds for the birds, too.

 Growing sunflowers: problem solving